 Running tips to perform at your best with Art Green

 If you’re the type of person who likes to get out and ‘do’, Subaru have put together a series of tips for weekend warriors who are keen to get out and train for events.
-With Subaru as a key sponsor for the Kathmandu Coast to Coast, we’ve sat down with some experienced weekend warrior ‘coasters’ who have done the bike, run and kayak legs multiple times.
-They have some little gems to help you get the most out of your race come February.
+We sat down with some experienced weekend warrior ‘coasters’ who have done the bike, run and kayak legs multiple times.
+They have some little gems to help you get the most out of your race.

 In part three, we’re talking running with Subaru brand ambassador Art Green who has become one of New Zealand's leading fitness and wellness ambassadors.